Sean-no-soup/Sean-no-soup/README.md

 👋 Hi, I’m @Sean-no-soup:
-physics/engineering student taking a gander at anything intersting. forts and tf2 enthusiast
+physics/engineering student taking a gander at anything interesting. forts and tf2 enthusiast

 contacts:
 - sean_no_soup on discord